Digital-Tech-KKHS/game-design-team/documents/sprint-docs/Sprint Document One.md

 ![[Pasted image 20230505130943.png]]
 # Sprint Summary
 ## **Sprint Reflection and summary:**
-(make this specific)
-During this time, I don't believe I did a lot of work and felt relatively unmotivated to finish this project due to the massive climb I had ahead of me when it came to designing the game.
-Mechanics such as collisions with the object I'm standing on were easily taken care of thankfully and gave me the motivation I needed to continue the project.
+During this time, the ground work for the game had to be laid out.
+I managed to use Inventor and 3DS Max to model the structures seen in the two screenshots of the game and had no troubles with this.
+Some collision work had to be done and a lot of figuring things out as I go was occurring during this time.
+However, it was relatively easy implementing the mechanics I needed as the blueprint language is easy to understand and to read.

 ## **Major Changes and Achievements Described:**
 - Created some gems and textured them